 A sportive young man, dressed fashionably (for the times).
 He has a vague upper class vibe in his sartorial choices.

 He has a not-insignificant likeness to a young Roger Moore.
-Back then, Moore was known for playing Simon Templar on the popular TV show The Saint.
+Back then, Moore was known for playing Simon Templar in popular TV show The Saint.

-Orient is a charismatic man, and people almost always like him.
-Even when there’s an impenetrable language barrier, people often react well to his exotic looks (tall and slender, with blond hair).
+Orient is a charismatic man.
+People almost always like him.
+Even when there’s an impenetrable language barrier, folks often react well to his exotic looks (tall and slender, with blond hair).